Leiden University Medical Center: History

+In 2023 the LUMC was formally accused of fraud by the European Union in seven studies.
+Dean Pancras Hogendoorn stepped down because of the investigation which is currently in progress.

+Activities

 Patient care

 The hospital has clinical departments of all medical specialties, and acts as a tertiary referral centre for the northern part of the province of South Holland.
 Special units include: